Article written by Caitlin Claggett Woods, PhD, C.Psych.

 Reducing Accommodations

-Reducing accommodation is a gradual process that should be done collaboratively with the individual in treatment, their family members, and the treatment team.
-It is important for everyone to work together in the fight against anxiety and place everyone on the same team against the anxiety symptoms.
+Reducing accommodation is a gradual process that is best done collaboratively with the individual in treatment, their supporters, and the treatment team.
+It is important for everyone to work on the same team in the fight against OCD.

 Steps to reduce accommodations: